itteco/embedjs/README.md

 You can either clone repo from GitHub, or pull library from NPM as `@iframely/embed.js`.
 We recommend creating a symlink to a file first for a simpler reverse proxy config.

 Alternatively, you may include the contents of embed.js into your other JavaScript distributions.
-Include `src/index.js` built script or entire `"@iframely/embed.js"` module in your own build configuration to pull all dependencides.
+Include `src/index.js` main script or entire `"@iframely/embed.js"` module in your own build configuration to pull all dependencides.

 ## Using embed.js without API calls